-- Ensures that, as far as possible, the reviewers and referees have no conflict of interest with the content or authors of the study being evaluated.
+- Ensures that, as far as possible, the recommenders and referees have no conflict of interest with the content or authors of the study being evaluated.

 PCI Genomics does not guarantee the evaluation or recommendation of all submitted preprints.
-Only preprints or preregirstrations considered interesting by at least one competent recommender (equivalent to an associate editor in a classical journal) will be peer-reviewed.
-The interest of the preprint or preregistration, as determined by the recommender, can relate to its context, the scientific question addressed, the methodology, or the results.
+Only preprints considered interesting by at least one competent recommender (equivalent to an associate editor in a classical journal) will be peer reviewed.
+The interest of the preprint, as determined by the recommender, can relate to its context, the scientific question addressed, the methodology, or the results.
 PCI Genomics has a large number of recommenders, ensuring a considerable diversity of interests.
 The recommendations published by PCI Genomics are designed to draw the attention of the research community to the qualities of the article, including the subjective reasons for the recommender’s interest in it.

 PCI Genomics is indexed by